PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   dedicated indexed owner with differential alias consolidation;
 - `30d00239` gives the wrong-way Transpose-before-Conv sanitizer one dedicated owner and removes its duplicate Swish-local implementation;
-- the current checkpoint extracts the primary Swish-QDQ NHWC branch rewrite into one differential-index owner with an explicit phase result contract.
+- `bad1a806` extracts the primary Swish-QDQ NHWC branch rewrite into one differential-index owner with an explicit phase result contract;
+- the current checkpoint extracts its four-family metadata fixed point and shares one index across both ordered primary phases.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain